FFmpeg/FFV1/ffv1.md

 ## Line

-A Line is a list of the sample differences (relative to the predictor) of primary color components.
-The pseudocode below describes the contents of the Line.
+A `Line` is a list of the Sample Differences (relative to the predictor) of primary color components.
+The pseudocode below describes the contents of the `Line`.

 ```c
 pseudocode                                                   | type